score-spec/docs/content/en/docs/Tutorials/ci-cd.md

 </aside>

-The idea is to import `Score.yaml` alongside with the workload image details and to use it to create a deployment draft when Humanitec auto-deployment is triggered by one of the configured events.
+The idea is to import `Score.yaml` alongside with the Workload image details and to use it to create a deployment draft when Humanitec auto-deployment is triggered by one of the configured events.